MarissaReitsma/AHEaD-2022/README.md

 #### Introduction to health insurance payment and algorithmic fairness in healthcare

-This week we will focus on developing foundational knowledge for the project.
+This week we will focus on developing foundational knowledge for the project, including conducting a literature review.
 We don't expect you to understand everything, and we'll plan to discuss the readings each week as a group.

 **Readings**